express-in-code-game/excode-design/docs/design.md

 Scenarios are addded as extensions.
 Game contains default scenarios, but more can be added using git url.

+Observing.
+Observers can ,as palyers, interact with the map.
+Player's actions and current suild are seen.
+But if player prefers to think without any inout until final seconds, observers can just comment or try their ideas.
+For example, say the scenario consists of 3-2-1-1 minutes rounds.
+During the first round palyer may choose to think for two minutes, and only then build a solution.
+That is completely fine for observing, as the observer can fully interact with the reosurce and solution space.
+After the first round, players current solution exists and can be always observed.

 Examples of scenarios:

+Droids.
+See above.

 Planets.
 Players start by building droids/rovers using what is provied by the resource space.